Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 Frequently asked questions

-If you want to qualify for decent rates, you’ll need at least a 640 credit score for a personal loan.
-Each lender will have different personal loan credit requirements, and you can find out if you meet that criteria by checking if you prequalify for a loan.
+If you want to qualify for favorable rates, you’ll need at least a 700 credit score for a personal loan, but you can qualify with a score below 580.
+Each lender will have different personal loan credit requirements, and you can find out if you meet those criteria by checking if you prequalify for a loan.

 Pet financing works similarly to other types of personal loans.
-You’ll need to fill out an application to find out whether you prequalify (which may not be offered with all lenders).
+You’ll need to fill out a form to find out whether you prequalify (which may not be offered with all lenders).
 Lenders will assess factors like your credit score, income and debt-to-income ratio to judge your creditworthiness and how likely you are to repay the loan.

 Some veterinarians may let you pay off your balance in installments, though this isn’t an option at every office.
 If a vet clinic offers payment plans, be sure to ask whether they charge interest, since that will impact how much you pay overall.